okize/selector-detector/readme.md

 # selectorDetector

-CLI tool to count the CSS rules, selectors and declarations on a web page.
+Count the CSS rules, selectors and declarations on a web page.

 Internet Explorer 9, 8, 7 & 6 have a limit on the number of rules/selectors it can parse.
 Once it reaches that limit, it will fail silently and ignore any further CSS declarations which result in aspects of the page not having styling applied.